Hi, I’m Michael 👋

 • Certified Infrastructure Technician (Credly)

-• Developer of Volq, an interpreted programming language
+• Creator of Volq, an interpreted programming language

 for simulating quantum computing algorithms